rmsrosa/WebsiteGen/website/blog/2021/02/greetings.md

 For a long time, my personal homepages were all in pure html, sometimes with a little javascript.
 About two years ago, I revamped it in Python/Flask.
 Last year, though, I realized the power of [the Julia language](https://julialang.org) and decided to rewrite my website in Julia/Franklin.

-[Franklin](https://franklinjl.org) is a static-site generator written purely in Julia.
+[Franklin](https://franklinjl.org) is a static-site generator written purely in Julia, made by [Thibaut Lienart](https://github.com/tlienart).
 It is so much easier than Flask and good enough for me since I don't really need the power of Flask as building a dynamic site.
-In fact, I ended up building a static site out of the dynamic one before publishing it.
+In fact, in Flask, I ended up building a static site out of the dynamic one before publishing it.

 With Franklin, the only thing that was bothering me was that it seemed to me that I wouldn't be able to have comments on the blogs, since it is a static site.
 However, I ended up learning that there are a number of tools and apps to embed a comment section in static sites with javascripts or iframe.
 With that, Franklin turned out to be just perfect for what I need.